Gerrit Cole: 2022

 Against the Minnesota Twins on June 9, Cole allowed three consecutive home runs to the first three batters he faced.
 He allowed 5 total home runs in only 2.1 innings, but the Yankees came back and won 10–7.
 While playing against the Seattle Mariners on August 3, Cole allowed 6 runs in the first inning on 3 home runs.
 It was the most runs allowed in the first inning at home since Phil Hughes back in 2013.

 On October 4, 2022, Cole recorded his 249th strikeout of the season against the Texas Rangers, surpassing Ron Guidry for the franchise record.
 He made 33 starts in 2022 with an MLB-leading 257 strikeouts, a 13–8 record, a 3.50 ERA, and a career-high 33 home runs allowed.
 He received one fifth place vote in balloting for the Cy Young Award.
-Cole became the first right-handed pitcher in Yankees history to lead all of MLB in strikeouts in a single season and the first Yankee to lead the American League in strikeouts since Al Downing in 1964.
+Cole became the first right-handed pitcher in New York Yankees franchise history to lead all of MLB in strikeouts in a single season and the first Yankee to lead the American League in strikeouts since Al Downing in 1964.